 In the circumstance of the serving Chair agreeing to a request by the Council for a 12 month extension to their term of office, the Council shall invite the Chair-Elect to serve a 12 month extension.
 In the event of this invitation being declined, or in the event of the death or resignation of the Chair -Elect the Council shall appoint a new Chair-Elect from among the fifteen elected Corporate members.

 Service as the Acting Chair, following the death or resignation of the Chair, shall not preclude the Acting Chair from taking the office as the Chair the following year.

 (F) Chief Executive Officer (CEO)

 The Council may from time to time appoint a person to be the CEO who will conduct the business of the Society on its behalf and under its direction.
 The CEO shall be entitled to attend, to report and to give advice to Council meetings.
 They shall not be entitled to vote.
 The Council shall utilise the CEO on such terms and conditions as it shall decide.

 The Finance Director shall be elected or appointed by the Council and shall be responsible to the Council for the financial affairs of the Society.

-In order to ensure continuity, the chairman on completion of his year as chairman shall take on the role of past chairman for one year
+In order to ensure continuity, the Chair on completion of their year as Chair shall take on the role of past Chair for one year